Online Application Forms

 Producer Statements & Memoranda required during, or at the end of construction

 - It is the applicant’s responsibility to ensure that they have employed people who are suitably qualified or licensed, and who are competent to do the work for which they are employed.
+If you are uncertain about the scope of competency of an individual, check with the administrator of the register.

 - All Producer Statements or Memoranda will be checked against the Producer Statement / Memoranda Checklist (see templates).